 C++ mechanisms new, by default, throws an exception if the allocated object cannot be created (i.e. if a null pointer would be returned).
 C++ does provide other allocation mechanism, including C malloc and a non-throwing new, that are not recommended for general use.

 See C++ Core Guidelines R: Resource Management, and CERT EXP34-C “Do not dereference null pointers”

+Capture notion that std::make_shared does not guarantee atomiticity of the referenced object.

+std::span, std.vector and std.array::provide …

+std::span is more lightweight and permit resizing .

 6.13.2 Guidance to language users